vbookshelf/OAK-D-Lite-Experiments/Exp_02-Access-the-rgb-camera-on-a-raspberry-pi/README.md

 <br>

 ### Notes
+- I've included a pdf that explains the steps I followed to install OpenCV on the Raspberry Pi.
 - The process to install DepthAi on the Pi is not the same as for the Mac.
 - These are the installation steps: